PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     ```bash
     ╭───────────────────────────────────────────────────────────────────────────────────────────╮
-    │ Provisioning infrastructure for your work pool aci-test will require:                     │
+    │ Provisioning infrastructure for your work pool my-aci-work-pool will require:                     │
     │                                                                                           │
     │     Updates in subscription Azure subscription 1                                          │
     │                                                                                           │